Simon-Laux/webxdc-game-2024/Plan.md

     - maybe add a timeout to ping requests
 - [ ] DebugUI & ping system: remember ping history (last n pings)

+- [ ] Ability to spectate -> host sends checkpoint (complete gamestate) every 3 seconds to sync with guest and to make it possible to spectate, spectator just needs to wait up to 3 seconds to get the chekpoint and then they can spectate the game

 Out of scope:
 - [ ] record and replay matches (send via use update)